This information is for people living in Northern Ireland.

 Going to court for rates arrears

-- send a final notice if you don’t pay the debt or contact LPS about your situation – pay within 10 days
+- send a final notice if you don’t pay the debt or contact LPS about your situation

 - a date for a court hearing

-If you do not pay the full amount listed in the Process for Debt Proceedings before the date of your hearing, the case goes to Magistrates Court.
+If you do not pay the full amount before the date of your hearing, the case will go to the Magistrates' Court.
 LPS usually won’t agree to a payment plan at this point.
-You can attend the court hearing to dispute the amount you are told to pay.
+You can attend the court hearing to dispute the amount you owe.
 Housing Rights cannot represent you at rates debt hearings.

 If you do not pay your debt or contact LPS to talk about your debt, the EJO will send a Notice of Intention.
 If you don't pay the full amount within 10 days: